altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~She felt the pole she was climbing spin violently.~ ~The gear below was loose.~
-~It gave way into the darkness just as a claw grabbed the rod.~ ~It’s gravity had not changed and it was struggling to hold on.~ ~To her right she saw a tooth from the gear above her fall.~ ~It grazed the creature’s claw.~
+~It gave way into the darkness just as a claw grabbed the rod.~ ~It's gravity had not changed and it was struggling to hold on.~ ~To her right she saw a tooth from the gear above her fall.~ ~A think chunk of metal the size of her forearm~
+~It grazed the creature's claw.~
-~Spilling acid blood that dripped onto the metal rod.~ ~As it climbed, pieces of the metal dripped away.~ ~Eventually leaving only it’s two front claws any purchase to keep climbing.~ *Martha kept moving as she looked down.*
+~Spilling acid blood that splattered onto the metal rod.~ ~As it climbed, pieces of the metal dripped away.~ ~Leaving only it's two front claws any purchase to keep climbing.~ *Martha kept moving as she looked down.*
-~Slowly she was growing the distance between them and the thing below.~ ~They reached the top gear, sliding onto it.~
+~They reached the top gear, sliding onto it.~
 }
 {
+*They landed on the underside of the gear.*
+*Martha began to stand, Kent slapped the gear.*
+'Okay, staying low.'
-*Kent motioned to follow and he and Martha wrapped around the edge to the top.*
+*Kent motioned to follow and he and Martha rolled to the edge of the gear, and then over it* ~Kent was standing after a casual flourish~
+~Martha stood up, inspecting the top of the gear~ ~Empty besides the shiny thing in the center.~
-~A small marble laid at the center, faintly glowing.~ ~A cat’s eye which caught the light.~
+~A small marble laid at a small hollow rotating around the center. ~ ~It faintly glowed.~
-*It spun in a small recess at the center of the gear.*
+~A cat's eye which caught the light.~
 ~It glowed brighter and the gear began to spin.~ *Martha was spun nearly to the edge.*
 }